ktemkin/DrivenByKate/README.md

 ### Building and Installing the extension

-1. Install Maven and dependences, either [from here](https://maven.apache.org/install.html) or if on Linux, using the distro package manager, e.g. `yum install maven` or `apt-get install maven`.
+1. Install Maven and dependencies, either [from here](https://maven.apache.org/install.html) or if on Linux, using the distro package manager, e.g. `yum install maven` or `apt-get install maven`.
 2. Run `mvn install` in this repo's root.